betaflight/betaflight.com/docs/wiki/archive/Reversed-motor-direction.md

-# Running with reversed motors in betaflight (Spinning outwards at the front and back)
+# Running with reversed motors

+### Spinning outwards at the front and back

 This page is primarily for myself since I always forget which command it is.